-Kim Raia, Secretary – an environmental consultant for UT’s Institute for Public Service and in this capacity works with counties and organizations throughout East Tennessee as part of the Institute’s County Technical Assistance Service.
-She heads the Membership Committee and provides I.T. support to T.H.E.
+Kim Raia is an environmental consultant for UT’s Institute for Public Service.
+In this capacity she works with counties and organizations throughout East Tennessee as part of the Institute’s County Technical Assistance Service.
+She served as Secretary of T.H.E. from 2018-2020 and provides I.T. support to T.H.E.

 Clint Waddell – a project manager at Partners Development, a real estate development firm that performs its own at-risk projects as well as owners’ representative/project management services in the commercial, industrial, institutional and higher education sectors.
 Before moving with his wife and three children to Holston Hills, he served as president and vice president of the Park Place Homeowners Association in the Park Ridge Community.

-Sandra Korbelik, Chair of the T.H.E.
-Public Relations Committee – Sandra and her husband Rich Nelson moved to Knoxville in 2015 from South Carolina.
+Sandra Korbelik is the immediate past President of T.H.E.
+(2020-2022).
+She chairs the Membership Committee and edits the newsletter.
+Sandra and her husband Rich Nelson moved to Knoxville in 2015 from South Carolina.
 Sandra earned a Masters’ Degree in Planning from UCLA and retired after a 37-year career.
-She had been a Master Gardener for 17 years while in South Carolina and continues her interest in plants through affiliation with the Knoxville Botanical Garden and Arboretum, Native Plant Rescue Squad, and Smokey Mountain Wild Ones Chapter.
-She is a Board Member of the Women’s League of Voters.
-Anticipated growth to Knox County will impact East Knoxville and Sandra wants to support the East Knoxville community in working together to help guide this change.
+She had been a Master Gardener for 17 years while in South Carolina and continues her interest in plants through affiliation with the Knoxville Botanical Garden and Arboretum, and Smokey Mountain Wild Ones Chapter.
+She is the President of the Native Plant Rescue Squad and serves on the board of the Knox County Planning Alliance.